valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_deploy.md

 ## `autonomy deploy from-token`

+!!! warning "Deprecation Warning"
+    This command will be deprecated in the future.
+Please use `autonomy fetch` instead.

 Run a service deployment minted on-chain protocol.

 This command allows to deploy services directly without having the need to explicitly fetch them locally (also known as "one-click deployment").
 The command requires the `TOKEN_ID` which can be checked in the {{ autonolas_protocol_registry_dapp }}.
 See the [mint a service on-chain](../../guides/publish_mint_packages.md) guide for more information.